U.S. Congressman Shot At Politicians' Baseball Practice

 House Republican Leader Steve Scalise Shot At Congressional Baseball Practice

-WASHINGTON — A top House Republican, Steve Scalise of Louisiana, was shot and wounded by a rifle-wielding gunman Wednesday at a congressional baseball practice just outside of Washington.
-Several other people were also wounded, and at least two were in critical condition.
+The shooter was identified as James T. Hodgkinson, a 66-year-old home inspector from Illinois who had several minor run-ins with the law in recent years and belonged to a Facebook group called "Terminate the Republican Party.''

-Capitol Police officers who were in Scalise's security detail returned fire and wounded the shooter, who was taken into custody.
-In all, five people were taken to area hospitals, including the suspect, Alexandria police said.
+Shortly after the shooting, Bernie Sanders, the former candidate for the Democratic presidential nomination, said on the Senate floor that the shooter apparently was a volunteer for his campaign last year.
+Sanders said he denounced the violence "in the strongest possible terms.''

-Scalise, 51, the No. 3 House Republican leader first elected to the House in 2008, was in stable condition and undergoing surgery at a nearby hospital.
-He was shot in the hip, and his injuries were not life-threatening.
+Capitol Police officers who were in Scalise's security detail wounded the shooter, who was taken into custody.
+He later died of his injuries, President Donald Trump told the nation from the White House.

-Two other people wounded were in critical condition at the George Washington University Hospital, a spokeswoman said, but the condition of the two others was not immediately known.
-Texas Rep. Roger Williams, who coaches the GOP team, said a member of his staff was shot and was receiving medical attention.
+"Everyone on that field is a public servant,'' Trump said.
+"Their sacrifice makes democracy possible.''

 Rep. Steve Scalise (L) (R-LA) answers questions during a press conference at the U.S. Capitol January 7, 2015 in Washington, DC.
 (Photo: Getty Images)